azzadom/ProgettoISPW/README.md

 ### Requirements

 - **Hardware**: A computer capable of running JAR files and sufficient disk space for storing personal information in the offline version.
 - **Software**: Oracle JDK SE 21 must be correctly installed to run the JAR file.
-A server or local server is required to host the DBMS for the online version.
+A server or local server is required to host the DBMS.

 For comprehensive technical specifications and development documentation, please refer to the detailed report in 'Documentazione/RelazioneISPW.pdf'.